The breastfeeding mother in hospital

 Other breastfeeding problems presenting to the emergency department

-Mothers may occasionally come to the Emergency Department with other breastfeeding related problems such as pain.
+Parents may occasionally come to the Emergency Department with other breastfeeding related problems such as pain.
 See the NICE Clinical Knowledge Summary for more information.

-When the mothers is admitted for other reasons
+Admission for other reasons

 It should also be noted that it may be very difficult for an exclusively breastfed baby to suddenly feed by another route.
 When milk is expressed to provide milk for the infant or child, it should be stored correctly (see advice here), and transported efficiently.